Fantasia All Italy 17 Days

 Day 9 - Sorrento – Capri – Sorrento

-Day 10 - Sorrento · Palermo (Overnight on ferry boat)
+Day 10 - Sorrento - Pompeii - Palermo (Overnight on ferry boat)

 Day 12 - Palermo

-Day 13 - Palermo – Erice – Saline della Laguna – Agrigento
+Day 13 - Palermo - Erice - Agrigento

-Day 14 - Agrigento – Piazza Armerina – Ragusa Ibla – Ragusa
+Day 14 - Agrigento – Ragusa Ibla – Ragusa

 Day 15 - Ragusa – Noto – Siracusa – Taormina

-Breakfast at your hotel and then head off to Mount Etna, the largest active volcano in Europe and the highest mountain in Italy.
+Breakfast at your centrally located hotel and then head off to Mount Etna, the largest active volcano in Europe and the highest mountain in Italy.
 Learn about volcanic activity and marvel at the old lava fields and black magma rock that comprises Etna’s landscape.
 If weather permits, you have a chance to climb to the summit (1800 m).
-After, return to Taormina, the beautiful and romantic town located on Mount Tauro.
+Afterward, return to Taormina, the beautiful and romantic town on Mount Tauro.
 Return to Taormina in the afternoon and spend the rest of your day at leisure.
-Dinner and overnight.(BD)
+Overnight.
+(B)